this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 notebook: interactive analysis#

-One need for bioimage analysts is to interactivly perform analysis on images.
+One need for bioimage analysts is to interactively perform analysis on images.
 This interaction could be manual parameter tuning, such as adjusting thresholds, or performing human-in-the-loop analysis through clicking on specific regions of an image.

 Setup#